 What Makes Your Email Different from the Others?

 But chances are players will generate more attention from coaches if they first target the schools they’re interested in and know that they’re competitive.
 That means going to the college’s website and looking up information, including the coaches’ email addresses.
-And there’s always the risk that some of the coaches at the colleges that would actually be a really got match for you may be put off by generic email messages and use it as a way to narrow down their list of potential recruits.
+And there’s always the risk that some of the coaches at the colleges that would actually be a really great match for you may be put off by generic email messages and use it as a way to narrow down their list of potential recruits.

 Given that the vast majority of players are not going to play professional sports, doesn’t it make sense to take the time to find the schools that you want and where you’re wanted as well?
 That means learning a lot more about the college and the coach before you ever send your first email.